-To get started with the Framelink Figma MCP server, you'll need to configure it in your code editor that supports the Model Context Protocol.
+To use Framelink MCP for Figma, you'll need to configure it with your code editor's Model Context Protocol (MCP) settings.

 Add the following to your code editor's MCP configuration file: